DeGym/documentation/technical/smart-contracts.md

 **Purpose**

-The Voucher NFT Contract manages the issuance, renewal, upgrade, downgrade, and access control of gym access vouchers.
-Each voucher is an NFT representing a user's membership with specified tier and duration, and is capable of resetting daily access limits and accumulating daily check-in points (DCP).
+The GymVoucher NFT contract handles the creation, management, and functionality of gym membership vouchers.
+This includes upgrading, renewing, and downgrading vouchers, each with specific rules and charges.

 **Key Functions**

-* *mintVoucher(address, uint256, uint256, string, uint256):* Mints a new voucher for a user.
-* *renewVoucher(uint256, uint256):* Renews the voucher's duration.
-* *upgradeVoucher(uint256, uint256):* Upgrades the voucher's tier.
+* *upgradeVoucher(uint256, uint256):* Upgrades the voucher to a higher tier and charges for the remaining DCP.
+* *renewVoucher(uint256, uint256):* Renews the voucher for additional days and charges for the remaining DCP.
-* *downgradeVoucher(uint256, uint256):* Downgrades the voucher's tier.
+* *downgradeVoucher(uint256, uint256):* Downgrades the voucher to a lower tier, redistributing the remaining DCP over a longer duration.
-* *checkin(uint256, uint256):* Handles check-ins and resets DCP.

 ```solidity